Your garbage can should look shiny and clean, even if it is just for holding your trash, here are my brilliant tips on how to clean your garbage can.

 Common household chores, like cleaning your garbage bin, often get overlooked because the bin is out of sight, and out of mind.
 Just like your fridge and your kitchen cabinets, you probably don’t clean them on a regular basis because it’s a lot of work and it’s easy to put those chores off.

 Your garbage can is no different.
 Even though you take out your garbage often, do you look inside your bin to see how dirty it is in there often too?
 Probably not.
-It’s important to clean and disinfect your garbage bin at least once a month because there are germs that you cannot see in there and you don’t want a yucky smell to come from there either.
+It’s important to clean and disinfect your garbage bin at least once a month unless it’s the dead of winter because there are germs that you cannot see in there and you don’t want a yucky smell to come from there either.

 Here are my best tips on how to clean your garbage can.